 Even if you don’t have the space for a tree tier stand on your bathroom countertop, it would look so cute on a kitchen counter, coffee bar, dining table…you name it!

-Hopefully this little project inspires you take go check out your Pinterest boards and make it happen!
+Hopefully, this little project inspires you to go check out your Pinterest boards and make it happen!
 Quit pinning and start doing, girl!